How to Track Time: Tools, Tips, and Templates That Save Hours

 So, it’s best to choose an app that aligns with your goals.

-This is the easiest part.
-As soon as you choose your app, and set the app, you will see a timer in the app.
-Login and start the timer when you start working.
+As soon as you choose your app and set it, you will be able to see a timer in the app.
+Log in and start the timer when you start working.

-This will track your working session and measure your productivity too.
-Some apps also take random screenshots that show where you spent most of your time during the session.
+This will track your working session and measure your productivity, too.
+Some apps also monitor employee computers by taking random screenshots that show where you spent most of your time during the session.

 Want to track time with screenshots?
 Try Apploye